I’m always looking forward to my next vacation. Traveling to a new city and experiencing the local cuisine and culture is exciting.

 The company didn’t confirm the malware was removed from its payment system until March 2017.
 So, in reality, the breach was most likely ongoing through that time.

 Here’s what was stolen

 Stolen information includes cardholders’ names, card numbers, expiration dates and internal verification codes.
 The malware stole this data from the card’s magnetic strip as it was being routed through the impacted hotel’s server.
 IHG said the number of affected customers is unknown.

 If you traveled over the impacted timeframe, you can find out if the hotel you stayed at was part of the breach.
-Click here to visit a page of property listings set up by IHG that lets you search for your hotel.
+You can look up the property listings set up by IHG that lets you search for your hotel.
 Once there, select the country in which you stayed, then the state or province, then choose the city.

 After entering this information, affected properties in the selected city appear.
 If the hotel you visited is on the list, your financial data may have been stolen.

 IHG is telling affected customers to look over their bank statements dating back to September 2016.
 If you find unauthorized transactions, you need to report them to your bank ASAP.

 Beyond that, you should follow some other security procedures.

 How to protect your accounts after a data breach

 - Keep an eye on your bank accounts.
 You should check your bank statements frequently for suspicious activity.
 If you see any transactions you don’t recognize, report them immediately.